bmc/paragrep/index.md

 ### Installing from source

 You can also install *paragrep* from source.
-Either download the source (as a zip or tarball) from <http://github.com/bmc/paragrep/downloads>, or you can make a local read-only clone of the [Git repository][] using one of the following commands:
+Either download the source (as a zip or tarball) from <http://github.com/bmc/paragrep/downloads>, or make a local read-only clone of the [Git repository][] using one of the following commands:

     $ git clone git://github.com/bmc/paragrep.git
     $ git clone http://github.com/bmc/paragrep.git